databrary/design/overview.md

 While not all objects associated with a study will have the same sharing or read permissions, they will all have the same write permissions.
 Studies will be comprised of the following components / metadata:

 * One or more designated *principal owners*, likely a PI users, who have long-term stewardship of the data
 * Zero or more study *members*, who must be affiliated with and maintained by the principal owner, and will usually be the students, grads and post grads who collected the data and have full access to create and modify everything associated with the study
 * A schema for what information and data will be collected for each acquisition in the study, which may be determined explicitly through user interrogation or, preferably, implicitly derived from the materials or built as acquisitions are added
 * A heterogeneous collection of *materials* describing the research procedures, usually created before data collection starts
-* A set of acquisitions represented the collected data
+* Zero or many *articles* that represent the scholarly output from data contained within this study.
-* Any number of *articles* that incorporate data from this study
+* Zero or many *acquisitions* represented the collected data

 Collecting example materials from a broad set of labs will inform how studies and acquisitions should be structured, but are expected to include:

    * lab notebooks describing procedures, goals, etc. (usually documents)
    * stimuli that are presented to participants (consent forms, instruction documents, images, or videos)
    * analysis or experiment *programs* or code (so-named to distinguish them from coding data)